sharpest-minds/hiring-tips/links.md

 - Tool to quickly label your data: https://labelbox.com (⭐️⭐️⭐️⭐️⭐️)
 - An _amazing_ company that turns any website into an API so you don't need to scrape it (mostly): https://dashblock.com (⭐️⭐️⭐️⭐️⭐️)

+### Tools
+- Data version control, like git but for datasets and models: https://dvc.org/

 ## Applying & interviewing

 ### Application strategy